top of page

 Jenna Garzoni, M.S., LPC-NCC is originally from Pennsylvania, where she obtained her Bachelor’s Degree from Penn State University in Kinesiology, followed by a Master of Science from Capella University in Clinical Mental Health Counseling.
 Prior to becoming a therapist Jenna worked within the fitness and physical therapy world, working as a personal trainer and physical therapy technician.
 During this time Jenna worked

 with many individuals who had experienced injuries such as concussions, traumatic brain injuries, and spinal cord injuries.
-Jenna has also helped provide treatment to those with MS, ALS, Louis Body Dementia, Alzheimers, in addition to post surgical care.
+Jenna has also helped provide treatment to those with MS, ALS, Lewy Body Dementia, Alzheimers, in addition to post surgical care.

 During her time as a mental health therapist, both licensed and unlicensed, Jenna has devoted a large portion of her career to working within the justice system.
 Jenna has worked closely with judges, caseworkers, probation officers, guardians ad litem, lawyers, and law enforcement officers.
 Jenna also has worked with those who are facing incarceration, currently incarcerated, and those transitioning back into society post-incarceration.